Scott Twine: Swindon Town

 In 2013 he joined Swindon Town where he progressed through the academy system.
-He signed professional terms with the club in March 2017, and made his first team debut on the final day of the 2016–17 campaign as a 69th-minute substitute during Swindon’s 3–0 defeat away to Charlton Athletic.
+He signed professional terms with the club in March 2017, and made his first team debut on the final day of the 2016–17 campaign as a 69th-minute substitute during Swindon's 3–0 defeat away to Charlton Athletic.

 During the following 2017–18 season, Twine enjoyed two loan spells with National League South club Chippenham Town, before being recalled for a second time to Swindon in March 2018.
 At the conclusion of the season, the club exercised an option to extend his contract further.

-On 10 November 2018, Twine scored his first Swindon Town goal in a 2–1 home FA Cup third round victory over York City.
+On 10 November 2018, Twine scored his first Swindon Town goal in a 2–1 home FA Cup first round victory over York City.
 After featuring regularly during the first half of the 2018–19 season, Twine joined League of Ireland Premier Division club Waterford on loan, and went on to score twice in 15 appearances.
 The following season he re-joined Chippenham Town on loan once again for a short period, this time scoring 6 goals in just 8 appearances.

-In September 2020, Twine joined League Two club Newport County on a season-long loan deal.
+In September 2020, Twine joined EFL League Two club Newport County on a season-long loan deal.
 He enjoyed further success during this period and began to grow his reputation for scoring long range goals, including one in a 2–1 defeat away to Cambridge United, which was later named the EFL League Two Goal of the Month for October 2020.

 With Swindon struggling in League One, Twine was recalled by his parent club from his loan in January 2021.
-Despite Swindon later being relegated to League Two at the end of the 2020–21 season, Twine had scored 14 goals in 49 appearances for both clubs, and was named Newport County’s Young Player of the Season.
+Despite Swindon later being relegated to League Two at the end of the 2020–21 season, Twine had scored 14 goals in 49 appearances for both clubs, and was named Newport County's Young Player of the Season.